You are reading

 the fordelaktig cooktop—with an integrated extractor—is from ikea 21

-Above: The Fordelaktig cooktop—with an integrated extractor—is from Ikea: “it’s induction and we love it; the built-in fan works.”
-The toaster is Hay’s new Snowden design (see Compact and Colorful: Three Good-Looking Countertop Appliances from Hay), and the Schoolhouse Globe Lights are from Olde Brick Lighting via Etsy.
+Above: The Fordelaktig cooktop—with an integrated extractor—is from Ikea: “It’s induction and we love it; the built-in fan works.”
+The toaster is Hay’s Snowden design (see Compact and Colorful: Three Good-Looking Countertop Appliances from Hay), and the Schoolhouse Globe Lights are from Olde Brick Lighting via Etsy.
 The still-life on the shelf is by Ferren: “I paint to relax—some turn out better than others.”

 ferren spotted the curved ceramic tiles on pinterest and had to embark on a &am 22

 Above: Ferren spotted the curved ceramic tiles on Pinterest and had to embark on a “mad hunt” to find out where they were from.
-It turns out they’re Sebastian Herkner’s matte-glazed Soap design from Kaufman Keramik of Germany, initially created, according to the company, from “real soap material.”
+It turns out they’re Sebastian Herkner’s matte-glazed Soap design from Kaufmann Keramik of Germany, initially created, according to the company, from “real soap material.”

 Ferren says, “I went looking for a similar 3D style in the usual tile stores and people had never heard of what I was describing.
 I like the verticality of them—they help emphasize the height of the room.
 Before, things felt very squat.”
+For more vertical tiles, see Trend Alert: The Case for Vertically Stacked Bands of Brick and Terracotta.

 the fridge, a bosch, is now centrally located. the &#8\2\20;wall oven tower 23